 Sant Josep Boqueria

 Sant Josep Boqueria, also known as “La Boqueria”, is located in the heart of Barcelona city, on La Rambla.
 It is known as a perfect quaint market, which was once the square of the Sant Josep church that was eventually turned into an open market.
-It is open from 9am to 8pm, Monday to Saturday and admission is free.
+It is open from 9 am to 8 pm, Monday to Saturday, and admission is free.

 The entrance to the market is made of a metal/glass structure, but it is the interiors that make it stand out worldwide for the huge variety and quality of its products.
-La Boqueria is today, a symbol that has put Barcelona on the world map in terms of selling fresh produce.
+La Boqueria is today a symbol that has put Barcelona on the world map in terms of selling fresh produce.
 A visit to La Boqueria is one of the best things to do in Barcelona if you are a food lover!

 Arc de Triomf

 The Arc de Triomphe is a monumental stone gate at the entrance to the Parc de la Ciutadella, where the Eiffel Tower was supposed to be.
 It is a triumphal arch built by the architect Josep Vilaseca I Casanovas as the entrance gate to the Barcelona World Fair in 1888, which was held in the Parc de la Ciutadella.
-This monument is of classical design and its proportions and features are truly stunning.
+This monument is of classical design, and its proportions and features are truly stunning.
 The decorative finishes of the structure are full of symbolism and are undoubtedly one of Barcelona’s most iconic landmarks.
-Access to the Arc de Triomf is very easy as there is a metro stop of the same name.
+Access to the Arc de Triomphe is very easy as there is a metro stop of the same name.

 Parc de la Ciutadella

-The space is huge: few parks could house a city’s zoo and the regional parliament, let alone place them next to each other as is the case here.
-The Cascada Monumental, built with Gaudi’s input in his early days as an artist, is a stunning golden waterfall that will impress and relax you.
+The space is huge.
+Few parks could house a city’s zoo and the regional parliament, let alone place them next to each other as is the case here.
+The Cascada Monumental, built with Gaudí’s input in his early days as an artist, is a stunning golden waterfall that will impress and relax you.
 So will the serene boating lake next to it.

-Enter through the Arc de Triomphe and the ornate modernist building on your right is the Castell dels Tres Dragons, built by Lluís Domènech i Montaner.
+Enter through the Arc de Triomphe, and the ornate modernist building on your right is the Castell dels Tres Dragons, built by Lluís Domènech i Montaner.
 Another beautiful, but no less mysterious, series of structures is the cast-iron Umbracle (palm house) and Hivernacle (winter garden) in front.
 Formerly spaces for all manner of tropical leafy life, the latter sits eerily closed – except on special occasions, or, frankly, if you’re lucky.

 Between the above spots in Parc de la Ciutadella, you’ll find people sunbathing or relaxing on the grass, exercising or doing yoga, dancing and singing, or just being happy amongst this lush green park.
-What we remembered was at the big gazebo in front of the Cascada Monumental, where a retirement home had organized a dance and there were so many people dancing, and dancing really well, to the rhythms of Latin music.
+What we remembered was at the big gazebo in front of the Cascada Monumental, where a retirement home had organized a dance, and there were so many people dancing, and dancing really well, to the rhythms of Latin music.

 Barceloneta

-The old fishing village of La Barceloneta (Barcelona’s current seaside neighbourhood) borders the long, wide Sant Sebastià beach, where locals go for sunbathing, surfing and the many seafood restaurants and tapas overlooking the sea.
+The old fishing village of La Barceloneta (Barcelona’s current seaside neighbourhood) borders the long, wide Sant Sebastià beach, where locals go for sunbathing, surfing, and the many seafood restaurants and tapas overlooking the sea.

-Sant Sebastià beach has a wide range of amenities: lifeguards, public toilets, showers, leisure sports facilities, sunbed and umbrella rentals, ice cream stands and snack bars.
+Sant Sebastià beach has a wide range of amenities: lifeguards, public toilets, showers, leisure sports facilities, sunbed and umbrella rentals, ice cream stands, and snack bars.
 A long palm-lined promenade connects the Sant Sebastià beach area with marinas full of boats.

 The popular Barceloneta Beach is also located in the La Barceloneta neighbourhood.
-This beach has excellent facilities: lifeguards, public toilets, changing rooms, showers, sunbed and umbrella rentals, snack bars, ice cream stands, leisure sports (such as beach volleyball and table tennis) and restaurants.
+This beach has excellent facilities: lifeguards, public toilets, changing rooms, showers, sunbed and umbrella rentals, snack bars, ice cream stands, leisure sports (such as beach volleyball and table tennis), and restaurants.

 Camp Nou Stadium

-Camp Nou offers guided tours, led by bilingual official FC Barcelona guides.
-The tours (in English and Spanish) cover the highlights of the stadium, including the pitch, the team changing rooms, the players’ tunnel and the commentators’ boxes.
+Camp Nou offers guided tours led by bilingual official FC Barcelona guides.
+The tours (in English and Spanish) cover the highlights of the stadium, including the pitch, the team changing rooms, the players’ tunnel, and the commentators’ boxes.
 Also, includes a visit to the Barça Museum.
-The Barça Museum displays trophies, photographs and multimedia exhibits, including videos of Barcelona’s winning goals.
+The Barça Museum displays trophies, photographs, and multimedia exhibits, including videos of Barcelona’s winning goals.

-In the Barça Cafe at Camp Nou you can watch live and recorded games on big-screen TVs.
+In the Barça Cafe at Camp Nou, you can watch live and recorded games on big-screen TVs.
 Chefs work in an open kitchen where guests can watch the action, preparing traditional Catalan dishes such as grilled meats and fish cooked in a wood-fired oven, as well as some of the FC Barcelona players’ favourite tapas.
 Barça Cafe is open daily from 10 am to 7 pm.

 Montjuic

 There are many great things about Montjuic, a historic hill that is much more than “just a hill”.
-For starters, you go up by cable car which is something special.
+For starters, you go up by cable car, which is something special.
 From the roundabout at Plaça España, a dramatic, architectural staircase appears majestically out of nowhere, leading up to the Museu Nacional d’Art de Catalunya (National Museum of Catalan Art).
 It looks like a palace with an impressive fountain in front of it, even called the Magic Fountain.
 (Come at night, from Thursday to Saturday, for an aquatic extravaganza; during the summer, from 1 June to 30 September, from Wednesday to Sunday.)
-So far, we’ve described about 400 metres of Montjüic: the rest has more museums, the 1992 Olympic site, exotic gardens and enough panoramic views to fill your camera memory!
+So far, we’ve described about 400 metres of Montjüic: the rest has more museums, the 1992 Olympic site, exotic gardens, and enough panoramic views to fill your camera memory!

 Aquàrium Barcelona